daanzu/kaldi-active-grammar/README.md

     * Make sure you are using a 64-bit Python.
     * Update your `pip` by executing `pip install --upgrade pip`.

+## Documentation

+Documentation is sorely lacking currently.
+To see example usage, examine the [**backend for Dragonfly**](https://github.com/daanzu/dragonfly/tree/kaldi/dragonfly/engines/backend_kaldi).

 ## Contributing

-Please feel free to submit issues, suggestions, and feature requests.
+Issues, suggestions, and feature requests are welcome & encouraged.
 Pull requests are considered, but project structure is in flux.

 Donations are appreciated to encourage development.